Homepage / Auctions & Wire Transfers: Wire Transfers

 Please read all information carefully and make sure that you are aware of a currency's conversion rate if you are sending the money internationally.

-It is up to you if you wish to use one of these services.
-If you feel more comfortable using your own local banks to send money via a wire transfer, I would encourage you to do so.
+It is up to you if you choose to use one of these services.
+If you feel more comfortable using your bank to make a wire transfer, I would encourage you to use that route.

 Western Union